 Aggregation columns in the aggregated table should follow specific rules.

 Rule #1: Exact Match for Data Types of Aggregations by Sum, Min, Max, Average

-Columns that you apply an operation such as Sum, Average, Min, or Max, should have exactly same data type as the original source column after the aggregation.
-If they don’t, make sure you change the data types to have both the same.
+Columns that you apply an operation such as Sum, Average, Min, or Max, should have exactly the same data type as the original source column after the aggregation.
+If they don’t, change the data types to have the same.

-SalesAmount field in the FactInternetSales has Decimal data type (if not, change it to that)
+SalesAmount field in the FactInternetSales has a Decimal data type (if not, change it to that)

-SalesAmount_Sum column in the Sales Agg table also should have the same data type.
-In this case Decimal.
+The SalesAmount_Sum column in the Sales Agg table also should have the same data type.
+In this case, Decimal.

-Note that having the Decimal data type is not an important part of the rule.
+Note that having the Decimal data type is not important to the rule.
 It is important to have both data types exactly matching.

 This process, in our example, should be completed for the two columns of SalesAmount_Sum and UnitPrice_Sum.

 Rule #2: Whole Number data type is mandatory for aggregations by Count